linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

 modified_by:
   name: Linode
 published: 2021-08-27
-title: When to Upgrade to Dedicated CPU Linodes
+title: When to Upgrade to Dedicated CPU Instances
+h1_title: Upgrading to Dedicated CPU Instances
+enable_h1: true
 tags: ["linode platform"]
 aliases: ['/platform/dedicated-cpu/when-to-upgrade-to-dedicated-cpu/']
 ---

+## In This Guide

+In this guide, you will learn how to best determine whether or not you can benefit from upgrading to a Dedicated CPU instance: through manual diagnosis (leveraging internal tools), consulting graphs found in the Cloud Manager, and by observing your use case.

+## Picking an Instance Plan

+Committing to a compute instance can be difficult.
+You might not have an accurate estimate of the resources needed for your application.
+For this reason, it’s common to start with a shared instance, and scale as needs arise.
+But, for some applications, having access to dedicated CPU cores is a necessity, especially when it comes to the reality of CPU steal.

-## When is it Time to Upgrade to Dedicated CPU
+## What is CPU Steal?

-Dedicated CPU Linodes offer a complement to CPU intensive tasks, and have the potential to significantly reduce issues that arise from shared cloud hosting environments.
-Normally, when creating a Linode via our shared plan, you are paying for access to virtualized CPU cores, which are allocated to you from a host’s shared physical CPU.
-While a shared plan is designed to maximize performance, the reality of a shared virtualized environment is that your processes are scheduled to use the same physical CPU cores as other customers.
-This can produce a level of competition that results in CPU steal, or a higher wait time from the underlying hypervisor to the physical CPU.
+When creating an instance via our shared plan, you are paying for access to virtualized CPU cores, which are allocated to you from a host’s shared physical CPU.
+While a shared plan is designed to maximize performance, a shared virtualized environment means that your processes are scheduled to use the same physical CPU cores as other customers.
+This can produce a level of competition that results in CPU steal, or a higher wait time for computational tasks from the underlying hypervisor to the physical CPU.

-CPU Steal can be defined more strictly as a measure of expected CPU cycles against actual CPU cycles as your virtualized environment is scheduled access to the physical CPU.
-Although this number is generally small enough that it does not heavily impact standard workloads and use cases, if you are expecting high and constant consumption of CPU resources, you are at risk of being negatively impacted by CPU Steal.
+CPU Steal can be defined more strictly as a measure of the requested CPU cycles against the actual number of CPU cycles executed on the physical CPU.
+Although this number is generally small enough that it does not heavily impact standard workloads and use cases, if you are expecting high and constant consumption of CPU resources, you are at risk of being negatively impacted by CPU steal.

-Dedicated CPU Linodes have private access to entire physical CPU cores, meaning no other Linodes will have any processes on the same cores you’re using.
-Dedicated CPUs are therefore isolated from any competition for CPU resources.
+Dedicated CPU instances have private access to entire physical CPU cores, meaning no other instances will have any processes on the same cores you’re using.
+Dedicated CPUs are therefore isolated from competition for CPU resources.
 Depending on your workload, you can experience an improvement in performance by using Dedicated CPU.

-## In This Guide

-In this guide, you will learn how to best determine whether or not you can see a benefit from a Dedicated CPU Linode through manual diagnosis leveraging internal tools, graphs found in the Linode Manager, and by observing your use case.

 ## Diagnosing CPU Steal

-Diagnosing CPU steal requires internal access to your Linode over SSH, then running and understanding diagnostic commands.
+Diagnosing CPU steal requires internal access to your instance over SSH, then running and understanding diagnostic commands.

-The first test that should be performed is to run the `iostat` command for a period of time to get a wide array of data.
+The first test that you should perform is running the `iostat` command for a period of time to get a wide array of data.
 By using the `-c` flag, the `iostat` command can focus specifically on data for the CPU.
 In the following example, steal data is outputted every `1` second, for a total of `10` seconds.

     sudo iostat -c 1 10

-When reviewing output, the main column to focus on is `%steal`, followed by `%user`.
+When reviewing output, the main columns to focus on are `%steal`, followed by `%user`.
 The `%steal` column will show how much of your CPU is currently being utilized due to CPU steal, while the `%user` column shows how much of the CPU is being utilized at the user level.
-A Linode that isn't experiencing any CPU steal and has a small workload would see output resembling the following:
+A instance that isn't experiencing any CPU steal and has a small workload would see output resembling the following:

 {{< output >}}
 avg-cpu:  %user   %nice %system %iowait  %steal   %idle